skip to content

 The 2025 Placental Biology Course will be run in-person, in Cambridge from 8-12 September 2025

 Places will be strictly limited to 25 and applications received will be reviewed by a panel.
-Applications opening end January 2025.
+One bursary place available, the option to apply for this is within the application form.

 Testimonials